The Erotic Is an Antidote to Death

 [music: “Calisson” by Blue Dot Sessions]

-Ms. Tippett: You use this phrase, “erotic intelligence.”
-I want to talk about that, because I kind of feel like what you’re doing — it’s very clear, to me, and I’m not the only person who sees this, that we have a very small toolkit of forms of intelligence in public life, in our life together, in how we speak in official places.
+And you use this phrase, “erotic intelligence.”
+So I want to talk about that, because I kind of feel like what you’re doing — it’s very clear to me, and I’m not the only person who sees this, that we have a very small toolkit of forms of intelligence in public life, in our life together, in how we speak in official places.
 We have factual intelligence, which is so limited and so open to interpretation, and we don’t have great emotional or social intelligence in our shared life.
-And I think this notion of erotic intelligence is another thing that you would add, that actually is much bigger than sexual intelligence.
+And I think this notion of erotic intelligence is another thing that you would add that actually is much bigger than sexual intelligence.

-Ms. Tippett: [laughs] Right, right!
+Tippett: [laughs] Right, right!
 OK, there you go.

-Ms. Tippett: Why not erotic intelligence?
+Tippett: Why not erotic intelligence?

-There’s a transgressive element in that, and that’s part of why I became so interested in how do you integrate this force into the domestic life that we also want?
+There’s a transgressive element in that.
+And that’s part of why I became so interested in how do you integrate this force into the domestic life that we also want?
 What is this dual sets of needs that we grapple with?

 In the Boomer generation, my question was — and that’s when I began Mating, but we are so much further along now on that crisis of desire — it was, why does this group of people, this generation that, for the first time, has contraception in their hands, premarital sex as a given — all in the West, of course — the permission to do what they want, and they don’t feel like doing it, or at least not with each other?
 How come?

 That was my beginning question.
-And I understood that people no longer come to couples therapy — or to sex therapy, more accurately — because they have problems of functioning and behavior and pain; all of that is still there, but we all know, in our field, that there’s a whole new set of issues that has to do with the crisis of desire, of wanting.
+And I understood that people no longer come to couples therapy — or to sex therapy, more accurately — because they have problems of functioning and behavior and pain.
+All of that is still there, but we all know, in our field, that there’s a whole new set of issues that has to do with the crisis of desire, of wanting.
 And how do you want the person that you love, also?
 And how do you want the person with whom you want a set of other things that have to do with what love brings, that is about familiarity and about closing the gap and not having such tension and creating family?
 And that becomes really interesting.
-How do you continue to be curious next to somebody that you’ve lived with for 25 years and not think that you already know everything about them?
+How do you continue to be curious next to somebody that you’ve lived with for 25 years and not think that you know already everything about them?

-Ms. Tippett: And again, as you say, so on the one hand you can talk about ways, but this is really work of the imagination.
+Tippett: And again, as you say, so on the one hand you can talk about ways, but this is really work of the imagination.
 So having walked down this new path in the history of our species, where we expect and need these central relationships in our lives to give us so much, one of the things you’re saying — you’re saying many things — is that we’re actually driven back to work to understand ourselves better, to unlock our imaginations.
-I think what you’re saying in “owning the wanting” — we have to get conscious about what it is we’re wanting, which is a new requirement.
+I mean, I think what you’re saying in “owning the wanting” — we have to get conscious about what it is we’re wanting, which is a new requirement.

 And this was a dear colleague of mine who passed away recently, Gina Ogden, who gave me that question.
-It was so clear, because if I turn myself off, what do people say?
-“I turn myself off when I don’t take time for myself; when I am bloated; when I eat too much; when I am worried about my children; when I fret about money; when we are angry; when we haven’t had a moment to be together; when we don’t talk about anything; when I feel disconnected from my body; when I am critical of my body,” et cetera, et cetera.
-It has nothing to do, specifically, with sex.
+It was so clear, because if “I turn myself off,” what do people say?
+“I turn myself off when I don’t take time for myself, when I am bloated, when I eat too much, when I am worried about my children, when I fret about money, when we are angry, when we haven’t had a moment to be together, when we don’t talk about anything, when I feel disconnected from my body, when I am critical of my body,” etc., etc. It has nothing to do specifically with sex.
 It has to do with shutting down.

 And when you ask people, “I turn myself on…” all the answers are about aliveness.
-“I turn myself on when I listen to music; when I dance; when I play music; when I go out with friends; when I take care of myself; when I’m in nature; when I climb the mountain; when we play together; when we have time to just lounge.”
+“I turn myself on when I listen to music, when I dance, when I play music, when I go out with friends, when I take care of myself, when I’m in nature, when I climb the mountain, when we play together, when we have time to just lounge.”
 It’s about a quality of aliveness.
 It’s about the permission to feel good.
 And that comes with self-worth, as well.
 And from that place, if you approach me, I will respond, because I’m in the same zone as you, and vice versa.

-Ms. Tippett: Here’s some other language you wrote: “Eroticism thrives in the space between the self and the other” and that “we must be able to tolerate this void and its pall of uncertainties,” which also makes sense to me.
+Tippett: Here’s some other language you wrote: “Eroticism thrives in the space between the self and the other” and that “we must be able to tolerate this void and its pall of uncertainties,” which also makes sense to me.

-Ms. Tippett: There’s that unfortunate fact again.
+Tippett: There’s that unfortunate fact again.

-Ms. Perel: Yeah. [laughs] But it creates a different orientation to coupledom, as well, not just to life.
+Perel: Yeah. [laughs] But it creates a different orientation to coupledom, as well, not just to life.

 [music: “Snow Again” by Lambert]

-Ms. Perel: But you know, I am trained in general systems theory; I’m a systemic family therapist.
+Perel: But you know, I am trained in general systems theory.
+I’m a systemic family therapist.
 And I remember, when that paradigm first entered me, this notion that every living organism straddles stability and change — in nature, in companies, in societies — if you change all the time, you go chaotic.
 You dysregulate, and you become chaotic, and you may dissolve, disintegrate.
 If you don’t change at all, you fossilize, you go stale, and you may also disintegrate.
 And sometimes you don’t choose it, because if your whole village is destroyed in a second by a tsunami, you have had such amount of massive change, you are dysregulated.
 The society is dysregulated, the whole environment, all of that.

-Ms. Perel: Connected with quality, yes, in all kinds of ways, in all kinds of unusual situations.
+Perel: Connected with quality, yes, in all kinds of ways, in all kinds of unusual situations.

-Ms. Perel: Do you know the concept of ambiguous loss?
+Perel: Do you know the concept of ambiguous loss?

-Ms. Tippett: Yes, yes.
+Tippett: Yes, yes.
 Do you know Pauline Boss?
 I had her on the show.